HathorNetwork/hathor-wallet-mobile/QA.md

     1. Click on any transaction and check the details.

 1. **Settings Tests**
     1. Go to the Settings Screen.
-Check that you are connected to our `testnet`.
+Take note of the network you're connected to ( `testnet` or `mainnet` ).
     1. Test Security > Lock Wallet.
-        1. Enable TouchID (iOS only).
+        1. Enable biometry
-        1. Lock wallet and use TouchID (iOS only).
+        1. Lock wallet and use biometry.
-        1. Disable TouchID (iOS only).
+        1. Disable biometry.
         1. Lock wallet, and it must require you to type your PIN Code.
     1. Test Security > Change PIN.
         1. Close and open the app and check whether the wallet unlocks correctly.